-DIN rail installation kit includes a wall mounting kit, 2 clip-fasteners and 2 screws $M4 \times 10$ DIN 7985 (Vaisala order code: 215094).
+DIN rail installation kit includes a wall mounting kit, 2 clip-fasteners and 2 screws M4 x 10 DIN 7985 (Vaisala order code 215094).

 - 1. Attach two spring holders to the plastic mounting plate by using the screws provided in the installation kit. - 2.
-Attach the HMT330 to the plastic mounting plate with 4 screws (provided). - 3.
+Fasten PTU300 to the plastic mounting plate with 4 screws (provided). - 3.
 Press the transmitter onto the DIN rail so that the clip-fasteners snap into the rail.

-Figure 10 Mounting with the DIN Rail Installation Kit
+Figure 10 Mounting with DIN Rail Installation Kit